 That’s why it’s important for you to know off the bat if they have prolapse.
 The best way to ask is to word it simply and professionally, “Do you ever feel anything in your vagina?
 Particularly after exercise, a cold where you’ve been coughing a lot or right before your period?”
 These are the most common times for prolapse to show itself.
 Many women describe it as “feeling something that wasn’t there before.
 Like a golf ball.”

 Just know that prolapse grades can fluctuate.
 Which is awesome!!!!
 Just because someone gets diagnosed with a grade 3 doesn’t mean that it’s their life sentence.
 With the right help they can experience healing, which is a much better option than surgery!!

 One of the biggest things we talk about throughout the class is pressure.
 Learning how to manage pressure to not bear down.
 This is critical for prolapse, as is making sure all the muscles around the pelvic floor are firing correctly.

 I do not believe there are any “unsafe” exercises for prolapse.
 There is only poor programming, poor coaching on technique or too much too soon.

 With the right knowledge, you can change your client's life, often in ways they didn’t even dream possible.
 Pelvic floor issues are not something they have to “live with”.

-Expand your knowledge today by signing up for the 3hr Pelvic Floor CEU Course to dive deeper into understanding how you can help clients perfect their pelvic floor.
+Interested in expanding your knowledge and comfort level while earning CEUs?
+Join me and dive deeper into understanding how you can help clients perfect their pelvic floor.